ceph/ceph/doc/rbd/rbd-cloudstack.rst

    - For **Protocol**, select ``RBD``.

-   - For **Provider**, select the appropriate provider type ``(i.e. DefaultPrimary, SolidFire, SolidFireShared, or CloudByte)``.
+   - For **Provider**, select the appropriate provider type (i.e. DefaultPrimary, SolidFire, SolidFireShared, or CloudByte).
 Depending on the provider chosen, fill out the information pertinent to your setup.

 #.
-Add cluster information (cephx is supported).
+Add cluster information (``cephx`` is supported).

    - For **RADOS Monitor**, provide the IP address of a Ceph monitor node.

-   - For **RADOS Pool**, provide the name of a RBD pool.
+   - For **RADOS Pool**, provide the name of an RBD pool.

-   - For **RADOS User**, provide an user that has sufficient rights to the RBD pool.
+   - For **RADOS User**, provide a user that has sufficient rights to the RBD pool.
 Note: Do not include the ``client.`` part of the user.

-   - For **RADOS Secret**, provide the secret associated to the RBD user chosen.
+   - For **RADOS Secret**, provide the secret the user's secret.

    - **Storage Tags** are optional.
 Use tags at your own discretion.
 For more information about storage tags in CloudStack, refer to `Storage Tags`_.